D3CL4NZ/LiveDocMD/README.md

 # LiveDocMD

-This project sets up a simple web server using Flask that allows users to input prompts for an AI model.
-The user interface features a text box centered on the screen for easy input.
+LiveDocMD is an innovative website that uses artificial intelligence to help you better understand your health.
+Whether you're experiencing symptoms or just looking for general health advice, with the help of Gemini AI it analyzes your input and provides you with possible health diagnoses and recommendations.
+Our goal is to help you make informed decisions about your well-being and take proactive steps toward improving your health.

 ## Project Structure

 ```
-my-python-web-server
+livedocmd
 ├── src
-│   ├── app.py          # Main entry point of the web server
+│   ├── app.py          # Main entry point of the application
 │   ├── templates
 │   │   └── index.html  # HTML structure for the web page
 │   └── static
-│       └── styles.css  # CSS styles for the web page
+│       ├── styles.css  # CSS styles for the web page
+│       ├── favicon.ico # The favicon
+│       └── logo.png    # Our logo
 ├── requirements.txt     # Project dependencies
 └── README.md            # Project documentation
 ```

 ## Requirements

 To run this project, you need to have Python installed.
-You can install the required dependencies using the following command:
+You can install the required dependencies using the following command inside your `venv`:

 ```
 pip install -r requirements.txt
 ```

-## Running the Web Server
+## Running the Application

 1. Navigate to the project directory:
    ```
-   cd my-python-web-server
+   cd livedocmd
    ```

 2. Run the application:
    ```
-   python src/app.py
+   python3 src/app.py
    ```

 3. Open your web browser and go to `http://127.0.0.1:5000` to access the web application.